Schema Markup Example

 Page Speed Metrics

-• Largest Contentful Paint (LCP): < 2.5 seconds
+• Largest Contentful Paint (LCP): under 2.5 seconds

-• First Input Delay (FID): < 100 milliseconds
+• First Input Delay (FID): under 100 milliseconds

-• Cumulative Layout Shift (CLS): < 0.1
+• Cumulative Layout Shift (CLS): under 0.1

-These Core Web Vitals directly impact rankings.
+These Core Web Vitals directly affect rankings.

 Optimization Tactics